WalletConnect/walletconnect-specs/docs/specs/servers/push/spec.md

   Chat       = 1 << 3
   Notify     = 1 << 4
   ```
-- `blob`: If the payload is encrypted this is just the encrypted blob, when this is cleartext it should be base64 encoded.
-The blob should follow the format from of the [Notify Message](https://specs.walletconnect.com/2.0/specs/clients/notify/data-structures#notify-message)
+- `blob`: If the flags specify encrypted, then this is just the relay message.
+If not encrypted, this is cleartext and should follow the format from of the [Notify Message](https://specs.walletconnect.com/2.0/specs/clients/notify/data-structures#notify-message)